 All our acquaintances knew that Anne and I were cat people and rarely a week passed that someone didn’t try to give us one.
-We usually resisted or else we would have had hundreds of cats instead of the handful we felt responsible for.
+We usually resisted, or else we would have had hundreds of cats instead of the handful for which we felt responsible.
 A cry for assistance occurred one day that we couldn’t ignore.

 We named him Max because there was a Mel Gibson movie out at the time called Mad Max and this new addition to our family qualified as more than a little wacky.
-Max was a cross between a Siamese and a Manx.
-He was solid white with slightly crossed blue eyes.
-He had only the semblance of a tail and his hind legs were longer than the front ones.
+Max was an American Bobtail/Siamese mix.
+He was white with slightly crossed blue eyes.
+He had only the semblance of a tail, and his hind legs were longer than the front ones.
 Even though fixed, Max had a heavily muscled torso and tufted ears that caused him to look like a white bobcat.
 Oh, and he was very strong.

 For the first few days, we fed and watered Mad Max while giving him a wide berth.
 There were other cats in the family and soon he began to cozy up to us.
 He liked King Tut and followed him wherever he went.
 Tut was as regal as his name implied and I think he liked having a lieutenant around.

-After a year or so, we noticed Mad Max was looking sick so we put him in the cat carrier and took him to Dr. D our friendly vet.
-He spent the day there and when we picked him up, Dr. D explained what had happened.
+After a year or so, we noticed Mad Max was looking sick so we put him in the cat carrier and took him to Dr. Dugger, our friendly vet.
+He spent the day there, and when we picked him up, Dr. Dugger explained what had happened.

 "Tailless cats tend to rub their rear ends in the grass and occasionally get plugged up.
 Max had an excretion ball that solidified to the point it wouldn’t pass.
 We gave him a sedative and then soaked his rear in warm water until we could extract it."

-Dr. D gave us some antibiotics for Max and the big boy was back to his normal self in a day or so.
+Dr. Dugger gave us some antibiotics for Max and the big boy was back to his normal self in a day or so.
 As time passed, he became an integral part of the family.
 He loved his daily full body strokes and began demanding his share of the attention.
-He was still sort of nuts and if you rubbed him once too often he would take a swipe at you with his powerful paw.
+He was still sort of nuts, and if you rubbed him once too often, he would take a swipe at you with his powerful paw.

 Another couple of years passed, along with the oil boom.
-Anne and I were struggling and had little money to go to the doctor or dentist the cats relegated to emergency only vet visits.
+Anne and I were struggling and had little money to go to the doctor or dentist, and the cats relegated to emergency only vet visits.
 One incident finally occurred that we had no money to let the vet remedy.
-Max had developed another petrified poop ball in his rear and he was miserable by the time we noticed it.
+Max had developed another petrified poop ball in his rear, and he was miserable by the time we noticed it.

-"You’ll have to fix it or he will die," Anne said.
+"You’ll have to fix it, or he'll die," Anne said.

 I knew she was correct.
 Drawing a bucket of very warm water, I pulled on a pair of gloves and prepared for the worst.
 I needn’t have worried.
 Powerful Max was too sick to fight.
 He didn’t even squirm when I lifted him and lowered his rear into the warm water.

-Max and I both survived the petrified poop ordeal and he lived with us altogether for almost ten years.
+Max and I both survived the petrified poop ordeal, and he lived with us all together for almost ten years.
 He met his demise early one morning in a dramatic fashion.
 Anne was walking outside to get the morning paper when she heard a commotion in the garage.
-The cats liked to sleep there, roosted on the hoods of our car and we always kept the door cracked so they could go in and out.
+The cats liked to sleep there, roosted on the hoods of our car, and we always kept the door cracked so they could go in and out.